-The most common policies for photographers and videographers vary depending on a number of factors, including revenue, client contracts, and partnerships.
-The table below illustrates which policies might work best for your business type.
+The most common policies for photographers and videographers in Florida vary depending on revenue, client contracts, partnerships, and other factors.

-The median cost for photography and videography business insurance in Florida is pretty close to the median cost you could expect to pay anywhere else in the United States.
+According to an analysis of Insureon applications, the median cost for photography and videography business insurance in Florida is close to the median cost you could expect to pay anywhere else in the United States.
 Most photographers and videographers can anticipate annual costs of:

 That means for less than $2,000 a year, you can purchase comprehensive videographer or photographer insurance to protect your business.

-Insureon’s industry-leading technology helps photographers and videographers in Florida save time and money shopping for insurance by comparing policies from dozens of top U.S. carriers.
-Simply apply online and review quotes for the policies that best fit your business needs.
-Our insurance specialists are licensed in Florida and can answer your questions as you consider coverage.
+Insureon’s industry-leading technology helps photo and video professionals in Florida save time and money shopping for insurance by comparing policies from top U.S. carriers.
+Start a free online application to review quotes for the policies that best fit your business.
+Our insurance agents are licensed in Florida and can answer your questions as you consider coverage.

-To make the application go even quicker, have this information ready:
+To make the application go quicker, have this information ready:

-Apply for free photographer and videographer insurance quotes today.
+Apply for free photographer or videographer insurance quotes today.